 Address: Budapest, Szent György Tér 2, 1014 Hungary

-Museum/Gallery Details: The Castle’s Museums and galleries have various openings and entrance fees but are usually quite cheap (a few thousand HUF at the most) and are open during the day from 10 am until evenings, though often closed on Monday.
-The library is generally closed on the weekends.
+Museum/Gallery Details: The Castle’s Museums and Galleries have different openings and entrance fees but are usually quite cheap (a few thousand HUF at most) and are open during the day from 10 am until evenings, though often closed on Monday.
+The library is usually closed on Saturdays and Sundays.

 14. Jurisics Castle (Kőszegi vár)